darioielardi/twirk/docs/intro.md

 ## What's next?

- * [Install Twirp](install.md): instructions to install or upgrade Twirp tools for code auto-generation (protoc, protoc-gen-go and protoc-gen-twirp).
+ * [Install twirk](install.md): instructions to install or upgrade twirk tools for code auto-generation (protoc, protoc-gen-go and protoc-gen-twirk).
  * [Usage Example](example.md): step by step guide to build an awesome Haberdasher service.
- * [How Twirp routes requests](routing.md): learn more about how Twirp works under the covers.
+ * [How twirk routes requests](routing.md): learn more about how twirk works under the covers.